 The Oswego Fire Department is made up of approximately 20 volunteers who are extremely committed to providing superior fire protection to Oswego and four townships: Oswego, Montana, and portions of Fairview and Liberty Townships.

-The department is led by Fire Chief Donnie Allison.
-Other officers include Assistant Fire Chief Jon Strickland and Co-Captains are Jon and Kenny Eck.
+The department is led by Fire Chief John Strickland.
+Other officers include Co-Captains are Jon and Kenny Eck.

 EARLY WARNING SYSTEM: For information on storm shelters see the Severe Weather Information Page.

 - Tornado Warning - Alert A three (3) minute solid siren sound.